‘Days Of Our Lives’ Comings & Goings: Two Big Returns Will Bring Major Drama To Salem

-Days Of Our Lives comings and goings reveal that there will be two characters returns for fans to enjoy in the coming episodes, and each return will bring drama to Salem.
+Days Of Our Lives comings and goings reveal that there will be two returning characters for fans to enjoy in the coming episodes, and each return will bring drama to Salem.

 According to recent reports by Soap Opera News, viewers can expect to see the shocking return of Orpheus.
 The character, who is played by actor George DelHoyo, will be back to reprise his role again as apart of the storyline surrounding Evan Frears (Brock Kelly), Rafe Hernandez (Galen Gering), and baby David.